VietnamKnowledgeNewsletter

 There's no published rule on how many runs trigger problems.
 Anecdotally:

-If you're heading into this territory, switch to a proper long-stay visa class: DTV, work permit, investor visa, or marriage visa.
+If you're heading into this territory, switch to a proper long-stay visa class if one fits you — work permit, investor visa, marriage visa, or student visa.
+If none fit, see the reality check — Vietnam has no confirmed general route for that case.

 Practical mechanics